ryanloughlin/psd-munki-enroll/README.md

 [munki-enroll](https://github.com/edingc/munki-enroll) files edited for use in the Portsmouth School Department

-Example manifest organization

-A simple example of manifest organization in Munki Enroll is shown below:
 ```
 . /manifests
 ├── approved (Software for all computers goes here.)